• Gift Catalog

 tanzania volunteer service guide

-Winnie Talks About Growing Up in Iringa
+Winnie Reflects on Growing Up in Iringa

 I am the second of two daughters in my family.
 My father passed away in 2015, but my mom took fully responsibility to help us reach where we are today.
 I think of her as a super woman.
 She made sure that we went to the best schools for better education and that we ate properly.
 She gave us everything she was able to to give us a comfortable life.
 My mother and my sister both work at a bank.
 I love the Iringa Region and I wouldn’t wish to live anywhere else.